Online PD Measurements in Underground Power Cable

 Internal discharge graph

-Do you know HPM601 transfers recorded data using its gigabit ethernet with transfer speed of 10,000 waveforms in high resolution mode or 100,000 peak values of waveforms in low resolution mode.
+HPM601 transfers recorded data using its gigabit ethernet with transfer speed of 10,000 waveforms in high resolution mode.
+This is also 100,000 peak values of waveforms in low resolution mode.
 This enables the user to visualize good quality PRPD graphs and help in identifying defect type.

 4. Make sure to perform partial discharge measurement during soak test

-In most of these soak tests by cable installation companies or cable owners, a major element is missing, which is PD measurement during initial 24 hours or 48 hours of soak test.
-Most of these soak tests on power cables are performed without PD measurement.
-It is recommended to perform partial discharge testing during complete soak test to ensure that power cable and its accessories are partial discharge free.
+In most of these soak tests by cable installation companies or cable owners, a major element is missing.
+This is PD measurement during initial 24 hours or 48 hours of soak test.
+These soak tests on power cables do not include partial discharge (PD) measurements.
+Perform partial discharge testing during the entire soak test.
+This is to ensure that power cable and its accessories are partial discharge free.

 partial discharge monitor - hpm601